upward trend price

 Increase Your Prices Around the Holiday Season.
 It truly is the best time.
 People are used to spending money at this time and are less likely to question the increase.

-5. Increase your prices with confidence
+5. Increase Your Prices with Confidence

 When asked why you’ve increased your prices, don’t get nervous, start making excuses, and apologize for it.
 Explain that with the cost of inflation and education, it is very important that you continue to invest back into yourself and your business.
 And that you want to continue to provide your customers with the absolute best experience possible.